 The Michaelerplatz is also one of our absolute favorite photo spots in Vienna, as the colors of the square and the royal vibe adds that extra something.

-Along with the royal architectural masterpieces that Vienna is rich with, stands a special artistic masterpiece called a Hundertwasser House.
+Along with many royal architectural masterpieces, this is an extra special one called the Hundertwasser House.

 It’s a house designed in different colors and shapes in a fun and playful way.
 It feels so unique to look at something like that and picture yourself actually living in this building.